-The Roski School of Fine Arts MFA program welcomes qualified applicants.
+The Roski School of Art and Design MFA program welcomes qualified applicants.
 Admission to the program is competitive.
 Applicants must hold a BFA, BA, or equivalent from an accredited institution, submit a USC Graduate Application, and meet all the Application Requirements described below, including the submission of a portfolio.
-All materials, including the application, must be received by February 1, 2013.
+All materials, including the application, must be received by January 20, 2014.

 The instructions below are in two sections: Application Requirements, which outlines the essentials of the MFA application, and Explanation of MFA Application Requirements, which more fully describes each requirement.

 Applicants must complete the following two parts by January 20, 2014.
 Please note that this is not a postmark deadline.

 1. USC Graduate ApplicationAs part of the USC Graduate Application, you will be asked to submit the following:

 c.
 Official transcripts (also referred to as "academic records")

 d.
 TOEFL or IELTS scores (for international applicants whose native language is not English)

 NOTE: The Roski School of Art and Design does not require GRE test scores.

 2. Portfolioa.
 Submit your portfolio online at http://roski.slideroom.com

 b.
 Submit your artist's statement online at http://roski.slideroom.com